maxvdec/atlas/README.md

 - [x] Add soft shadows
 - [x] Add shadows for point lights
 - [x] Add normal and parallax mapping
-- [ ] Handle better collisions with Bezel
-- [ ] Add support for constraints in Bezel
-- [ ] Add support for character controllers in Bezel
-- [ ] Add support for motors in Bezel
 - [x] Add volumetric lighting
 - [x] Add bloom for lights
 - [x] Add depth of field